Château Bouscaut

-Château Bouscaut is a Bordeaux wine from the Pessac-Léognan appellation, ranked among the Crus Classés for red and dry white wine in the Classification of Graves wine of 1953 and 1959.
+Château Bouscaut (/fr/) is a Bordeaux wine from the Pessac-Léognan appellation, ranked among the Crus Classés for red and dry white wine in the classification of Graves wine of 1953 and 1959.
 The winery and vineyards are located south of the city of Bordeaux, in the commune of Cadaujac.

 In addition to red and dry white Grand vin the estate also produces the second wine Les Chênes de Bouscaut.

 History

 Viticulture began at the estate during the 18th century, though its reputation became established just before and after World War I. Under the ownership of Victor Place the 18th-century chateau suffered a serious fire in 1962, and was rebuilt, before the estate was sold to an American syndicate in 1968, with Wohlstetter-Sloan installed as new owners.
 In 1980 Bouscaut was acquired by Lucien Lurton, the owner of Château Brane-Cantenac.

 The current owners of Château Bouscaut are Sophie Cogombles-Lurton Laurent Cogombles.